Frequently Asked Questions

 • Additional options to include instructions that help when reading agreements

-For more information regarding the variations in display of articulation agreements visit the Articulation Modernization Project flier.
+For more information regarding the variations in display of articulation agreements visit the Articulation Modernization Project flyer.
 The flier details the applicable academic years for each iteration of assist.org articulation agreements.

 10. Is there a tutorial available for the ASSIST public website that I can share with others on my campus?

-Yes, please review the Getting Started tutorial available on the ASSIST Resource Center website.
+Yes, please review the ASSIST Overview available on the ASSIST Resource Center website.

 11. Are footnotes and comments still included on the transferability lists?